rachitmore/Data-Analysis-Projects/README.md

 - **Project 3: Sentiment Analysis on Social Media**

 ## Installation
-Download the Jupyter notebooks to explore the projects.
+Download the Jupyter Notebook files from the repository.

 ## Usage
-These projects are intended for educational purposes to assist learners in understanding and applying data analysis techniques.
+These notes are intended for educational purposes to demonstrate data analysis techniques and methodologies.

 ## Features
-- Comprehensive analysis and insights for each project.
+- Detailed analysis and insights for each project.
+- Use of popular data analysis libraries such as Pandas, NumPy, Matplotlib, and Scikit-learn.
-- Practical examples and exercises to illustrate key concepts.
+- Practical examples and code implementations.

 ## Contributing
-These projects are intended for educational purposes.
+These notes and projects are intended to demonstrate skills in the field of data analysis.

 ## License
 This project is licensed under the Apache-2.0 License.